DuckDuckGo vs. Google: An In-Depth Search Engine Comparison

-It’s the “industry standard” search engine that is relied on in most any instance (at least in the United States), and, let’s be honest: it’s for good reason.
+Google has grown into the dominant search engine that searchers rely on in almost every instance (at least in the United States), and let’s be honest — it’s for good reason.

+The quality and depth of the results Google produces is what we’ve come to expect from the search experience.

 But competitors are always going to be vying for search market share.
-And from time to time, there are going to be some great search engines that are actually worth using.
+Some of these alternative search engines are worth using, especially those that don’t fit the mold that Google made.

+DuckDuckGo is one of Google’s more formidable competitors.
+This is especially true for those users who hold privacy as a critical component to deciding which search engine is best for them.

-DuckDuckGo may just be one of those competitors, especially if you’re looking for privacy that you may not get elsewhere.
-But DuckDuckGo has plenty more to offer searchers.
+But DuckDuckGo has plenty more to offer searchers in addition to its increased privacy protections.

-What follows is an in-depth comparison of the features of two great search engines we love – DuckDuckGo and Google.
-As we try to answer the question: which search engine should you use?
+In this column, you’ll find an in-depth comparison of the features of two great search engines we love – DuckDuckGo and Google.
+Which search engine should you use?

 DuckDuckGo